Konstantinos-Chatzistavrou/kochas23/README.md

 ## Let's Connect

-📫 You can reach out to me via email at: konstantinoschatzistavrou@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/konstantinos-chatzistavrou-59801b256).
+📫 You can reach out to me via email at: konstantinoschatzistavrou@gmail.com or connect with me on: [LinkedIn](https://www.linkedin.com/in/konstantinos-chatzistavrou-59801b256).

 ## Open to collaborations